 ocp_wsi_chan1_MCmd

+In fact OpenCPI tools allow this prefix pattern to be defined once such that the developer’s preferred signal naming pattern can be used to automatically generate module (verilog) or entity/component (VHDL) definitions.

 Signal Prefix Example

 The VHDL code snippet below shows an example use of the signal prefix naming guideline.
 This is part of a worker entity declaration.
 The annotated sections indicate: